 The undergraduate programs of Hunter – Bellevue School of Nursing include a Generic Program on Bachelor of Science in Nursing, RN to BSN program and Accelerated Secon Degree Nursing program.
 The traditional Bachelor of Science in Nursing program is designed for individuals who aspire to become Registered Nurses after four years of studying in liberal arts and sciences, as well as professional nursing.
-Students who completed the program will be eligible to take the NCLEX-RN exam, which is a licensing examination for BSN graduates who want to be registered with the state Board of Nursing.
+Students who complete the program will be eligible to take the NCLEX-RN exam, a licensing examination for BSN graduates who want to be registered with the state Board of Nursing.

 Chamberlain College of Nursing